godotengine/godot-website/collections/_article/dev-snapshot-godot-4-7-dev-3.md

 ### GUI: Implement search bar for PopupMenu

 As a tool that can be used to create complex projects, Godot is no stranger to popups with dozens of options to choose from (if not more).
 While incremental search can be used to focus the first item that starts with a given letter (by pressing the letter in question), this can be difficult to use as incremental search lacks visible feedback once you perform it.
-A visible search bar also makes the ability to search more discoverable, which is a win for usability.

 To resolve this longstanding usability quirk, [Alexander Streng](https://github.com/warriormaster12) added search bars to PopupMenu in [GH-114236](https://github.com/godotengine/godot/pull/114236).
 This is particularly useful for long lists such as animations, skeleton bones, inspector dropdowns for Resource properties, and more.
+A visible search bar also makes searching more discoverable, which is a win for usability.

 <video autoplay loop muted playsinline title="Search bar in PopupMenu">
   <source src="/storage/blog/dev-snapshot-godot-4-7-dev-3/popupmenu-search-bar.webm?1" type="video/webm">